Return of football renews fears over more virus spread - WHIZ News

 “If we want to enjoy our football, we have to sacrifice, or let go of certain things we used to do before — such as bars and crowded restaurants and places like this where we know infection is more likely to happen,” Mokdad said.

-“The commissioner said it best.
-He said, ‘You’ve got the best fans in the NFL and I know you’ll take pride in doing this right,’” Donovan said.

-“His message to our fans on the call was just that.
-We need you to do it right.
+“His message to our fans on the call was just that: We need you to do it right.
 The sport needs you to do it right.
-And frankly, America needs us in Kansas City to do this right so we can prove that we can do more of this.”
+And frankly, America needs us in Kansas City to do this right so we can prove that we can do more of this,” Donovan said.

 Dr. Amesh Adalja, an infectious diseases expert at the Johns Hopkins Center for Health Security in Baltimore, said the NFL has the resources to protect players by testing them frequently.
 He’s more concerned about fans cheering in the stands.
 Yelling spreads virus particles in the air.
 Even with a lot of empty seats in a stadium because of capacity limits, fans may need to stand in line for bathrooms or concessions where it’s difficult to stay 6 feet apart.